udsleeds/openinfra/README.md

 infrastructure is compliant with such guidance: there is no open data on cycleway widths in most parts of the UK, leading to new approaches to assess compliance using region-specific datasets (Tait et al. 2022).
+Furthermore, new tools building on OSM datasets have been developed, for example to model change in transport infrastructure, prioritise road space reallocation schemes, and identify ‘low traffic neighbourhoods’ (e.g. Lovelace 2021; Lovelace et al. 2020; Lucas-Smith 2021).
+The internship will generate new research and publications on additional uses of open data to support sustainable transport planning objectives.

+# Example of transport infrastructure in R

 The brief example below shows how quickly you can get started with OSM data using command-line driven open source software to ensure reproducibility and scalability, based on an example put together for [ODI Manchester](https://github.com/Robinlovelace/openTransportDataDemo).

-# Example of transport infrastructure in R

 If you’re new to R, it may be worth reading up on introductory material such as the free and open source resource *Reproducible Road Safety with